2025 Chapter & Group Elections

 2. What skills, experience and/or new ideas will you bring to the Executive Committee?

 3. How will your role on the Executive Committee reflect diversity?
-(Diversity can include ethnicity, age, regions within Maryland, affiliations with under-represented groups, etc.
+(Diversity can include ethnicity, age, regions within Maryland, affiliations with under-represented groups, etc.)

 More Volunteer Opportunities

 The Maryland Chapter’s issue committees develop policy recommendations, educate the public, and advocate for legislation on issues such as energy, moving beyond gas, natural places, pesticides, public health, water, and zero waste.
 The Chapter also has committees for outings, membership engagement, diversity, fundraising, legislation, and to vet candidates for election endorsements.
 Unlike many other environmental groups, much of the work in the Sierra Club is done by volunteers, supported by a small number of our incredible, hardworking staff.
-Just fill out our volunteer survey and we will connect you with something that fits your interests!

 The local Sierra Club Groups have similar committees that operate on the county or municipal level and collaborate with the Chapter on state-wide campaigns.
-To learn more about volunteer opportunities in Groups, click here to access your Group website, or contact the chairs of the Group Nominations Committees (listed above) by email to schedule a phone call.
+To learn more about volunteer opportunities in Groups, click here to access your Group website, or contact the chairs of the Group Nominating Committees (listed above) by email to schedule a phone call.